cpzielke/csc309-srp-facade-lab/README.md

 ## Turning it in

 Before turning it in, make sure you followed instructions in the Getting Started section above.
-Your repo should be private and not a fork of this one.
+Your repo should be private and not a fork neither a clone of this one.
 If you haven't turned your repo private, please do it before turning it in on Canvas.

 Add me to your private repo so I can access your code for grading purposes.
 My GH username is: **bcdasilv**